 Depending on instructions from supervisors or publishers, subheadings may have to be removed in the finished text.
 If this is the case, they can be transformed into suitable topic sentences or transitional phrases in order to help the reader make the desired transition from one section to another.

 Division into paragraphs

-Generally speaking, we want to have one idea per paragraph.
-When we go on to talk about something new, we also start a new paragraph.
-This is the general rule.
+Generally speaking, there should be one idea per paragraph.
+This means that when you move on to talk about something new, you should start a new paragraph.
 However, how often you start a new paragraph also depends on the type of text you are writing.
-Some genres accept very long paragraphs (a whole page, perhaps) while others expect them to be fairly short (about three sentences).
+Some genres accept very long paragraphs while others expect them to be fairly short.
 The writer's personal preferences and writing style may be of relevance here, although it is of course essential to follow disciplinary conventions and stipulated guidelines.

 In any case, there are two ways of indicating the start of a new paragraph.
 Either you leave a blank line between paragraphs, or you indent the first line of a new paragraph.
 If you are student writing a paper, check the course stylesheet if there is one or ask your teacher for recommended format.